Please contact email@example.com if you have any questions about hedgehogs.

 The hedgehog’s natural diet mainly consists of slugs, ground beetles, caterpillars and worms.
 During cold or dry periods, these insects and molluscs become much scarcer in gardens, so hedgehogs will benefit hugely from a shallow dish of water and supplementary feeding.

+Hedgehogs will relish meat-based dog or cat food.
 Place the food in a shallow dish and put in a sheltered area of your garden around sunset.
 Hedgehogs are lactose intolerant so please do not give them milk.

 To avoid the food you put out being eaten by pets or foxes you could make a feeding station that is difficult for anything larger than a hedgehog to access.